"Final Fantasy XII" Beginner's Tips

 You can tell which characters have what Quickening levels in the Party (big-big) menu accessed by the triangle button.
 One orange ball by their name = 1 level, 2 balls = 2 levels, etc.

-At level 1 (one Quickening license activated), characters need ALL their MP to activate a Quickening.
-All MP are consumed.
+- At level 1 (one Quickening license activated), characters need ALL their MP to activate a Quickening.
+All MP is consumed.

 What this means is that a character with 3 Quickening levels could choose to unleash the powerful, ferocious level 3, or choose to start with level 1 and save MP for two more level 1s or a level 2.